rinmalavi/rinmalavi.github.io/_posts/2015-12-13-foundationApps.md

 ---
-title: Foundation Apps.
+title: Foundation Apps
 layout: post
 ---
 Templating engine based on angular.js.
-This post is aimed at depicting some trivial solutions that might arise developing frontend with Foundation for Apps.
+This post is aimed at depicting some simple solutions that might help developing frontend with Foundation for Apps.

 ####Links and Libraries